mmmuscus/Shadow-Functions-Engine/README.md

 #### 2.1.1.3.
 Variables that hold information parsed from the editors
 ###### This section was last checked in the 1.0.0. version of the engine
 The last variables that need initialization are all arrays.
 The values for theese variables are all stored in the text files that you can (and are meant to) edit.
-Theese variables will also be explored in a later section of the docmentaton.
+Theese variables will also be explored in a [later section of the docmentaton](#3-detailed-description-of-everything).
 Some examples:
 ```cpp
 fov right[FOVROWS][FOVCOLS];
 ```
 This is a 2 dimensional array with information about the shape of the field of view when the player is facing the right side of the screen.
-Both FOVROWS and FOVCOLS are defined in the system.h header.
+Both [FOVROWS and FOVCOLS](#312-fovrows-and-fovcols) are defined in the [system.h header](https://github.com/mmmuscus/Shadow-Functions-Engine/blob/master/headers/system/system.h).
+[The description of the fov structure](#323-fov) will bes discussed later down the line.
 ```cpp
 map newWorld[WORLDROWS][WORLDCOLS];
 ```
 This array contains information about the texture of the map, different parts that are blocking player movement and different parts that are blocking light thus producing shadows.
-Both WORLDROWS and WORLDCOLS are defined in the system.h header.
+Both [WORLDROWS and WORLDCOLS](#313-worldrows-and-worldcols) are defined in the [system.h header](https://github.com/mmmuscus/Shadow-Functions-Engine/blob/master/headers/system/system.h).
+[The workings of the map structure](#322-map) will be discussed in a later part.

 For more information about theese arrays please refer to [the part concerned with the editors](#22-how-to-use-the-editors-and-other-further-details).

 ### 2.1.2.
 The game loop
 #### 2.1.2.1.
 Keeping the loop going, storing input and information from the last frame
 ###### This section was last checked in the 1.0.0. version of the engine
-After the initialization, the game loop is started.
+After the [initialization](#211-initialization), the game loop is started.
 The first thing it does is to wait for the set amount of time before doing anything:
 ```cpp
 Sleep(sleepTime);
 ```